 – Kirk Snyder: Snyder was on this list last year.
 That’s the only reason why he’s on this one.
 Latest Kirk Snyder news: after months of being force fed his food and medication, Snyder has been found competent to stand trial.
 His bond was reduced from $500,000 to $25,000, and his lawyer said they could pay it, so presumably Snyder is now out of jail/hospital.
 If he is, he is to be fitted with a monitoring device and ordered to stay out of Warren County.
 No trial date yet.

-- Morris Almond: Almond was with the Knicks for summer league, and scored quite highly.
+– Morris Almond: Almond was with the Knicks for summer league, and scored quite highly.
 Then again, scoring was never his problem.
-It was expected that the Knicks would bring him in for summer league, but they've already started their summer league signings, and Almond wasn't one of them.
+It was expected that the Knicks would bring him in for training camp, but they’ve already started their training camp signings, and Almond wasn’t one of them.
 So this remains up in the air.

 – Kareem Rush: For years, Kareem Rush has been signed to be a shooter.
 But this year, it hasn’t happened.
 Has the league finally cottoned on?

-- Mario West: West is supposed to be going back to the Hawks for training camp.
-Clearly Atlanta thinks he's going to show something that that he's kept craftily hidden for the last two seasons.
-I know he's really a decent defensive player and all, but West does extremely little on offense.
-At what point does that cancel out the defense?
+– Mario West: West is supposed to be going back to the Hawks for training camp.
+Clearly Atlanta thinks he’s going to show something that that he’s kept craftily hidden for the last two seasons.
+I know he’s really a decent defensive player and all, but West does extremely little on offence.
+At what point does that cancel out the defence?

-- Keith Bogans: Bogans was traded from the Magic to the Bucks partway through last season, but they haven't re-signed him.
-However, since the Bucks currently only have three backup two guards (Carlos Delfino, Charlie Bell and Jodie Meeks) and three backup small forward options (Delfino, Walter Sharpe, Joe Alexander, Luc Richard Mbah A Moute), they surely could use one more.
+– Keith Bogans: Bogans was traded from the Magic to the Bucks partway through last season, but they haven’t re-signed him.
+However, since the Bucks currently only have three back-up two guards (Carlos Delfino, Charlie Bell and Jodie Meeks) and four backup small forward options (Delfino, Walter Sharpe, Joe Alexander, Luc Richard Mbah A Moute), they surely could use one more.

-- Damon Jones: Jones has always been a good shooter, despite all the huge gaping flaws in his game and his excessive swag.
-The league always needs catch and shoot players, and Jones is one of the best ones left.
+– Damon Jones: Jones has always been a good shooter, despite all the flaws in his game and his excessive swag.
+The league always needs catch-and-shoot players, and Jones is one of the best ones left.
 So why is no one signing him?
 Well, because they have no reason to.
-Just know that he's there if you want him.
+Just know that he’s there if you want him.

-- Anthony Roberson: The Bulls did the inevitable and waived Roberson in mid-July, after Gar Forman had spent summer league cussing him out for how bad he was.
+– Anthony Roberson: The Bulls did the inevitable and waived Roberson in mid-July, after Gar Forman had spent summer league cussing him out for how bad he was.
 Good times.
-Roberson is unsigned and unheard of, although Jack McClinton called him "A-Robe" in a Tweet the other day, which was strangely fun.
-He's still a manslut.
+Roberson is unsigned and unheard of, although Jack McClinton called him “A-Robe” in a Tweet the other day, which was fun.

-- Desmond Mason: Mason was one of those "if only he can develop" a jumpshot players for a long time, but those days are long gone.
-Mason never did develop a jumpshot, and has lost whatever fledgling one he had.
-He's now a bit part player, a defensive specialist with occasional post offense, whether he wants to be or not.
-Larry Harris' decision two years ago to give him a 2 year, $10.3 million contract after back to back seasons of 10 PER was pretty stupid at the time, yet now that the contract has expired, Desmond can't even get the minimum.
+– Desmond Mason: Mason was one of those “if only he can develop a jump shot” players for a long time, but those days are long gone.
+Mason never did develop a jump shot, and has lost whatever fledgling one he had.
+He’s now a bit-part player, a defensive specialist with occasional post offence, whether he wants to be or not.
+Larry Harris’s decision two years ago to give him a two-year, $10.3 million contract after back to back seasons of 10 PER was pretty ambitious at the time, yet now that the contract has expired, Desmond can’t even get the minimum.
 The Thunder have ruled out re-signing him.
 Tough times.

 – Ime Udoka: There’s a rumour that Udoka is to return to the Blazers as a training camp invitee.
 If he does, then things are looking pretty bleak for him, because the Blazers already have Martell Webster, Travis Outlaw and Nicolas Batum at the small forward position.
 Udoka is 32, so he’s old, but not THAT old, and while he didn’t have a very good season last year, his comparatively short NBA career might be good news for his longevity.
 I’m reaching here, but you can see my point.
 Probably because I’m not wearing any trousers.